Austin Voth: Seattle Mariners

 On January 17, 2024, Voth signed a one-year, $1.25 million major league contract with the Seattle Mariners.
 He had a 2-5 record with a 3.69 ERA and 61 strikeouts in 68 games, the most in his career.
 In 2024, Voth was fifth among qualified pitchers at limiting hard contact.
 He began throwing his cut fastball, rather than a four-seam fastball, as his most frequent pitch, also throwing more sweepers.
 On November 22, Voth was non-tendered by the Mariners making him a free agent.

 Chiba Lotte Marines

 On February 9, 2025, Voth signed with the Chiba Lotte Marines of Nippon Professional Baseball.
-In 22 starts, he went 3–9, and his 3.96 ERA was one of the highest in the league.
+He made 22 starts for the Marines, compiling a 3–9 record and 3.96 ERA with 92 strikeouts over 125 innings of work.
+Voth became a free agent following the season.